-Collection of personal information
+Collection of Personal Information

-- Unless the Agreement otherwise specifies or the Province otherwise directs in writing, the Contractor may only collect or create personal information that is necessary for the performance of the Contractor's obligations, or the exercise of the Contractor's rights, under the Agreement. - Unless the Agreement otherwise specifies or the Province otherwise directs in writing, the Contractor must collect personal information directly from the individual the information is about. - 5.
-Unless the Agreement otherwise specifies or the Province otherwise directs in writing, the Contractor must tell an individual from whom the Contractor collects personal information: - (a) the purpose for collecting it; - (b) the legal authority for collecting it; and - (c) the title, business address and business telephone number of the person designated by the Province to answer questions about the Contractor's collection of personal information.
+- 4. Unless the Agreement otherwise specifies or the Province otherwise directs in writing, the Contractor may only collect or create personal information that relates directly to and is necessary for the performance of the Contractor's obligations, or the exercise of the Contractor's rights, under the Agreement. - 5.
+The Contractor must collect personal information directly from the individual the information is about unless: - (a) the Province provides personal information to the Contractor; - (b) the Agreement otherwise specifies; or - (c) the Province otherwise directs in writing. - 6.
+Where the Contractor collects personal information directly from the individual the information is about, the Contractor must tell that individual: - (a) the purpose for collecting it; - (b) the legal authority for collecting it; and - (c) the name and contact information of the individual designated by the Province to answer questions about the Contractor's collection of personal information.